Skip to Content

 14. Wildcat Den State Park

 If you’re looking for a great state park to visit in Iowa, Wildcat Den State Park is definitely worth checking out.
-This park is situated in the northwest corner of Muscatine County and is home to some beautiful scenery and plenty of activities for visitors to enjoy.
+This park is situated in the northwest corner of Muscatine County and is home to beautiful scenery and plenty of activities for visitors to enjoy.

 When visiting, there are a few great places to stay nearby.
 If you’re looking for a campsite, the park offers both primitive and electric campsites, as well as a campground shelter.